 - Add-In (optional): Add chocolate chips and manually mix just to combine.

-- Divide the Muffin Batter: Pour the batter the prepared loaf pan
+- Divide the Muffin Batter: Pour the batter the prepared loaf pan.
+Let the batter sit fpr 15 minutes before baking.

 - Bake at pre-heated 400F for 15 minutes then lower the temperature to 350F and bake for another 23 – 25 minutes.
 Check 23 minutes to avoid over baking.